understanding-the-connected-home/book/relationships.md

 # Relationships

-*As the home is defined by relationships, we explore how connectedness changes relationships and power dynamics to surface opportunities for innovation and possible conflicts.*

-## WRITTEN: P
-## PROOFED?
+## DONE

-We believe that the home - connected or not - should primarily be a place that fosters human-to-human interactions.
-But humen-to-human relationships are not the only ones that come to play in a connected home.
+We believe that a home, whether connected or not, should primarily serve the humans in it.

-Relationships are shaped by power dynamics.
-Many are old and well established, for better or worse.
-Others take on a new meaning, or have a new twist, in a connected environment:
+Products and services we make should augment and respect human relationships.
+And, as more computation enters the home, we must be aware of how some human interactions and scenarios may take on new norms and considerations.

-**Guest & host:** How does hosting change in a connected environment?
-The ground rules of being a good guest or host will remain the same in the 21st century, but the ways they will manifest are likely to change.
+**Hospitality.** How does hospitality change in a connected environment?
+Certainly there are timeless elements of etiquette.
+Nevertheless, there might be new ways we interact when we're a guest in someone's connected home.

-**Sharing connected objects:** How does data change the way we share domestic objects?
-A look at sharing connected objects the design opportunities around them.
+**Sharing connected objects.** In a household, it's common to share lots of objects.
+From appliances to furniture to toys and media and more, what are the design opportunities that await when we think about sharing connected objects?

-**Home & data:** The connected home is a computer.
-If we live inside a computer, how do we handle and maintain our data?
-How does data change the way we live in a house or move in and out?
+**Home & data.** The connected home is a computer.
+What happens to its data when we move?
+What does it look like for residents to use and maintain data about their home?
+What role does connectivity play when buying and selling a home?

-**Who has control?** As homes become more connected and software-based, the thorny issues of access and rights control become salient: Who controls your home's infrastructure?
+**Who has control?** As homes become more connected and software-based, questions around access and rights control become acute.
+Who controls your home's infrastructure?
+What rights does the city have, or the neighbors, or different members of a household?
+How are those permission levels negotiated?

-**The connected things we surround ourselves with:** What to invite: How do we choose which connected objects to invite into our homes?
+**The connected things we surround ourselves with.** What criteria do we use to decide what connected objects to invite into our homes?
+How do we evaluate when we want to own something or not?

-**The home in the focus of commercial tracking and government surveillance:** Surveilance and tracking are a serious problem for the internet of things and the connected home: We need to build safeguards against mass-surveillance through the connected appliances in our homes.
+**The home as a target for commercial tracking and government surveillance.** If a device has the ability to track and record you, it's likely that it will, even when you don't want it to.
+Advertisers, governments and criminals alike will use the Internet of Things to track our behavior to an even greater degree than today.
+We need to build safeguards against commerical and government surveillance and protections against abuse.